Under-fire Scottish leader defends handling of sex claims

 In 2019, Salmond was charged with sexual assault and attempted rape after allegations by nine women who had worked with him as first minister or for the party.
 Salmond called the charges “deliberate fabrications for a political purpose,” and was acquitted after a trial in March 2020.

-Salmond has called the experience of the last few years a “nightmare.”
-Sturgeon expressed sympathy for her former friend, but said she had searched in vain during his testimony last week “for any sign, any sign at all, that he recognized how difficult this has been for others too.”
+Salmond has called the last few years a “nightmare.”
+Sturgeon expressed sympathy for her former friend, but said she had searched in vain during his testimony last week for “any sign at all that he recognized how difficult this has been for others, too.”

 “That he was acquitted by a jury of criminal conduct is beyond question,” she said.
 “But I know just from what he told me, that his behavior was not always appropriate.
 And yet across six hours of testimony, there was not a single word of regret, reflection or even simple acknowledgement of that.”